-The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2R 0QS.
+The Depositary's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
 The address of its office which handles matters relating to the Company is set out in Appendix 5 in this Prospectus.

 The Depositary's principal activity is the provision of trustee and depositary services.